-Congratulations, you got the job.
+Congratulations, you got the desired job and started working in Canada.
 Now the biggest challenge is keeping it, while making sure that you are enjoying the work and benefiting in return.
 You don’t need to stay forever in job, but follow these tips and it will make your 9-5 day a little easier.

 1. Work Hard